Diseases & Conditions

 Metastatic Bone Disease

-Cancer that begins in an organ, such as the lungs, breast, or prostate, and then spreads to bone is called metastatic bone disease (MBD).
-More than 1.2 million new cancer cases are diagnosed each year.
-Approximately 50% of these tumors can spread (metastasize) to the skeleton.
+Cancer that originates in one area of the body, such as an organ, gland, or tissue, and then spreads to bone is called metastatic bone disease (MBD).
+Approximately 50% of cancers that start in an organ can spread (metastasize) to the skeleton.

-Every cancer patient should discuss his or her risk for developing MBD with an oncologist.
+Every cancer patient should discuss their risk for developing MBD with an oncologist.
 Some cancers do not readily spread to bone, while others do.

-The most common cancers that arise from organs and spread to bone include:
+The most common cancers that spread to bone include:

-How much of an effect MBD has on a patient will vary and is associated with how much the cancer has spread, which bones are affected, and how severe the bone damage is.
-There are a range of treatment options, however, that can help patients manage pain and maintain their independence and activity levels.
+How much of an effect MBD has on a patient will vary and is associated with how much the cancer has spread, which bones are affected, and the severity of the bone damage.
+There are various treatment options, however, that can help patients manage pain and maintain their independence and activity levels.

-After the lung and the liver, the skeleton is the most common site of spread of cancers that begin in organs.
-Metastases to the lung and liver are often not detected until late in the course of disease because patients experience no symptoms.
+After the lung and the liver, the skeleton is the most common site of spread for cancers that begin in organs.
+Metastases to the lung and liver are often not detected until late in the course of disease because patients don't experience symptoms.
 In contrast, bone metastases are generally painful when they occur.